Japan June exports strengthen but China clouds outlook

 TOKYO Japan's exports rose at the fastest pace in five months in June, due to a pick-up in sales of cars and electronics but there are lingering concerns that China's economic slowdown will hurt Japanese shipments in future.

-Exports rose an annual 9.5 percent in June according to Finance Ministry data, less than the median estimate for a 10.0 percent rise given by economists in a Reuters poll.
+Exports rose an annual 9.5 percent in June, less than the median estimate for a 10.0 percent by economists in a Reuters poll.
 It followed a 2.4 percent year-on-year rise in May.

-Separate data from the Bank of Japan also showed that real exports rose in June from the previous month in a tentative sign that overseas demand stabilized.

-Policymakers are counting on exports to supplement Japan's domestic-demand driven economy, but China's slowdown could curb Japan's growth by slowing its exports.
+Policymakers are counting on exports to supplement Japan's domestic-demand driven economy, but China's slowing economy is becoming more of a risk to the outlook and could curb Japan's growth by slowing its exports.

 "I expect gradual recover in exports but there are downside risks, because exports to China may not do that well," said Shuji Tonouchi, senior fixed income strategist at Mitsubishi UFJ Morgan Stanley Securities.